igeligel/personal-site/content/12-28-2019/how-to-generate-a-color-schema-as-a-developer.md

 - hsl(207, 95%, 8%)
 - hsl(35, 100%, 55%)

 Now, opening another tool called [Color Shade Generator](https://superdevresources.com/tools/color-shades#011628), we can see that different color shades have been generated already.
 Since the base color which was chosen is so dark already we go with a lot lighter color.
-I chose the color `hsl(207, 95%, 45%)` now which fits our needs somehow.
-Now we have two colors, a dark one which is `hsl(207, 95%, 8%)` and a bright one which is `hsl(207, 95%, 45%)`.
+I chose the color <code class="language-text">hsl(207, 95%, 45%)</code> now which fits our needs somehow.
+Now we have two colors, a dark one which is <code class="language-text">hsl(207, 95%, 8%)</code> and a bright one which is <code class="language-text">hsl(207, 95%, 45%)</code>.

 ![Initial color palette of 5 colors where just the first and last color are filled](./color-schema-1.png)

 We can see that just the last number in the HSL code changed which is the lightness.
 From now we can either build 5, 7 or 9 colors between those shades to get to different colors which can be used as a base color schema.
 In general, it is good to plan with nine colors.
 In this example, 5 colors will be used though.
 Starting this is quite easy.
-Taking the darkest color `hsl(207, 95%, 8%)` and the brightest `hsl(207, 95%, 45%)`, we try to select the middle color for both colors.
+Taking the darkest color <code class="language-text">hsl(207, 95%, 8%)</code> and the brightest <code class="language-text">hsl(207, 95%, 45%)</code>, we try to select the middle color for both colors.
 It is quite easy since the calculation is just `(45% + 8%) / 2` which is `26.5%`.
-Inserting this now into the HSL we receive the color `hsl(207, 95%, 26.5%)` which is kind of fitting into the color shade for now.
+Inserting this now into the HSL we receive the color <code class="language-text">hsl(207, 95%, 26.5%)</code> which is kind of fitting into the color shade for now.

 ![Color palette where the first, last and middle color are filled, second and fourth are not filled](./color-schema-2.png)